nodejs/node/doc/api/modules.markdown

 `require.paths` can be modified at runtime by simply unshifting new paths onto it, or at startup with the `NODE_PATH` environmental variable (which should be a list of paths, colon separated).
-Additionally node will search for directories called `node_modules` starting at the current directory (of the module calling `require`) and upwards towards the root of the package tree.
-This feature makes it easy to have different module versions for different environments.
-Imagine the situation where you have a development environment and a production environment each with a different version of the `foo`
-module: `projects/x/development/node_modules/foo` and
-`projects/x/production/node_modules/foo`.

 The second time `require('foo')` is called, it is not loaded again from